 Find out more about our key records specialists and spokespeople for The National Archives below.
 To obtain contact details for our spokespeople, email the Press team.

 Roger Kershaw - Head of Military, Maritime, Transport and Family History

 Roger Kershaw joined The National Archives in 1986 and is the Head of Military, Maritime, Transport and Public history team for the Advice and Records Knowledge department.

-Roger has over 25 years' experience in researching records at The National Archives and other archives.
-He has published five books: Immigrants and Aliens - a guide to sources on UK immigration and citizenship, Emigrants and Expats - a guide to sources on UK emigration and residents overseas, Family History On The Move, New Lives for Old - the story of Britain's child migrants, and Migration Records.
+Roger has an MA in Archives and Records Management from University College London and over 30 years' experience in researching records at The National Archives and other archives.
+He has published five books: Immigrants and Aliens - a guide to sources on UK immigration and citizenship; Emigrants and expats - a guide to sources on UK emigration and residents overseas; Family history on the move; New lives for old - the story of Britain's child migrants; and Migration records.
 He regularly appears at British genealogy fairs promoting the work of The National Archives and has previously presented international papers in the United States, Canada, and Australia.

 William Spencer - Principal Records Specialist, Military, Maritime and Transport